-If you are not sure which type of Windows 10 system you are using?
-This article is right for you.
-This guide will show you how to find out if you are running a 32-bit (x86) or 64-bit (x64) version of Windows 10.
+If you are not sure what version (32-bit or 64-bit) of Windows 10 your computer is running, this article is for you.
+We will show you how to check if you have a 32-bit or 64-bit Windows 10.

 The terms 32-bit(x86) and 64-bit(x64) refers to the way a computer's processor (also called a CPU), handles information.
 The 64-bit version of Windows handles large amounts of random access memory (RAM) more effectively than a 32-bit system.